-- Open water line valves. - Turn the Fresh Water Valve to Tank Fill position.
+- Open water line valves. - Turn water diverter valve to WATER TANK FILL position.

 Water Heater Drain Plug

 The water heater drain plug is located on the outside of the coach behind the water heater service panel.
 Use a socket to remove the plug.